metalevel-tech/wwwsas/README.md

 ### Dependencies

-* All configuration variables are placed in the commonly used file `wwwsas.conf`.
+* All configuration variables are placed in the file `wwwsas.conf`.
+It is sourced in each script of the package.
 * The script uses [`iptables-save.sh`](firewall/iptables-save.sh) and the `iptables` chain `WWWSAS`, explained in the [next section](#iptables--basic-configuration--save-and-restore).
 It will create and maintain few files within the `$WORK_DIR`:

   * `logs/history.log` - contains the data for the previous IP addresses transgressions.
   * `tmp/wwwsas.mail` (`.plain`) - the content of the last email sent by the script.
+  * `logs/{white-list,black-list,clear-list,history}.log`.
-  * `logs/white-list.log`; `.black.list` and `.clear.list`.
-Also several other files will be created by the script and the other scripts included in the repository.
+  * And several other files will be created .

 * The script needs a minimal configuration to send emails: